Analysis | 5 big questions about the White House’s botched handling of Trump’s coronavirus diagnosis

 The White House later confirmed, anonymously, that Trump was given oxygen at the White House on Friday before going to Walter Reed hospital.
 But if that’s the case, it contradicts one of Conley’s answers, when he said, “Yesterday and today he was not on oxygen.”

+Conley on Sunday also acknowledged Trump had been on oxygen, while building on his increasingly bizarre commentary.
+He said that he didn’t intend to mislead and that he want to be publicly upbeat, but he added that he didn’t want to say anything Saturday “that might steer the course of illness in another direction.”

+So for all intents and purposes, he was being deliberately misleading.
 That alone should call the White House’s candor on this stuff into extreme question.
-And Conley at the news conference repeatedly declined to provide specifics, including on Trump’s fever and other things (some of which we’ll get to).
+And why wouldn’t the same motivations apply to Sunday’s and future briefings?

 It also bears noting that one of the experimental treatments Trump took, remdesivir, is generally used on and is most effective in patients who require supplemental oxygen.
+Ditto a steroid Conley said Sunday that Trump had taken, dexamethasone.

 2. When was Trump diagnosed?